 Topped with beans, cheese, avocado, and eggs, this pizza is nothing to mess with.
 The eggs and beans provide a healthy dose of protein, while avocado lends some vitamin E, which is essential for keeping our cells healthy and functioning properly.

 12. In quail form, on top of a roasted red pepper crostini.

 This recipe can’t get any easier.
 Toast some baguette slices.
 Top with roasted red peppers (from a jar, or homemade), and top that with a fried quail egg.

 13. Poached, atop a quinoa salad.

 Packed with protein and fiber, quinoa (one of our favorite superfoods) makes a great base for just about anything—especially in this salad.
 Toss it with some baby greens, sautéed mushrooms, and goat cheese, and top it with a poached egg or two, and you have a healthy, meat-free, and super-filling meal perfect for lunch or dinner.
 The runny yolk makes the quinoa mixture even more delicious.

 14. In a baked potato.

 This author has endless ideas regarding where to stick eggs.
-In fact, she wrote a cook book devoted to it!
-(Check it out here: Put an Egg on It: 70 Delicious Dishes That Deserve a Sunny Topping!)
+In fact, she wrote an entire cookbook devoted to it!
+(Check it out here!)
 The sunny-side-up-topped baked potato makes a great breakfast, or breakfast-for-dinner.
 Garnish with chopped bacon, plain Greek yogurt, and green onions, or go full veggie-mode and whip up a mixture of greens or other seasonal veggies (Brussels sprouts would be great!) to stick beneath the egg.

 15. Smushed on a juicy burger.